maciejg-git/litewind-alpine-documentation/components/modal.md

 ### Modal dialogs

+The modals can be used for the dialogs.
+Here is an example of reusable dialog component.
+In the second example `Promise` is used to pause code execution and await user confirmation.

 {% render "example.liquid" example: "examples/modal-dialog.liquid", tabs: examples.modalDialog %}

 ### Modal image viewer

+Modals can be used to view fullscreen images.
+Here is an example.

 {% render "example.liquid" example: "examples/modal-image.liquid", tabs: examples.modalImage %}